Bushido, Samurai Saga

 Bushido, Samurai Saga (武士道残酷物語, Bushidō zankoku monogatari), also titled Bushido: The Cruel Code of the Samurai and Cruel Tale of Bushido, is a 1963 Japanese drama and jidaigeki film directed by Tadashi Imai.
 It was entered into the 13th Berlin International Film Festival where it won the Golden Bear.
+It continues to receive critical acclaim, often considered one of the better samurai pictures ever filmed.